Don Gullett

-High school
+Early life

-Gullett was born in Lynn, Kentucky and attended McKell High School in South Shore, Kentucky, where he was an outstanding three-sports athlete in baseball, football, and basketball.
+Gullett was born in Lynn, Kentucky, and attended McKell High School in South Shore, where he was an outstanding three-sports athlete in baseball, football, and basketball.
 He began to pitch while in eighth grade.
 As a high school pitcher, he once tossed a perfect game—including striking out 20 of the 21 hitters he faced.
-Gullett excelled as a high school football player as well once scoring 72 points in a single game.
+Gullett excelled as a high school football player as well, once scoring 72 points in a single game.
 He ran for 11 touchdowns and kicked 6 extra points.
-He was named all-state in three sports his senior year (baseball, football, basketball).
-Gullett's legacy is remembered in a monument on the courthouse lawn in Greenup County, Kentucky that declares that "This is Don Gullett Country."
+In his senior year he was named all-state in baseball, football, and basketball.
+Gullett's legacy is remembered in a monument on the courthouse lawn in Greenup County, Kentucky with the inscription: "This is Don Gullett Country."

 Professional career

+Cincinnati Reds (1970–1976)

 The Reds selected Gullett in the first round of the 1969 Major League Baseball draft.
 He pitched for the Sioux Falls Packers of the Northern League that season.

-In 1970, Gullett was so impressive in spring training, despite his inexperience, he made the big league roster of a team that would go on to win the NL Pennant.
+In 1970, Gullett impressed the Reds in spring training.
+Despite his inexperience, he made the big league roster of a team that would go on to win the NL pennant.
 Pitching in relief of starter Ray Washburn, Gullett debuted on April 10, 1970, on the road against the San Francisco Giants.
-Gullett had an outstanding rookie season, appearing in 44 games (42 in relief) posting a 5-2 record and a 2.43 earned run average.
+In his rookie season, Gullett appeared in 44 games (42 in relief) posting a 5–2 record and a 2.43 earned run average.
 In the 1970 World Series against the Baltimore Orioles, Gullett pitched 6 2/3 innings and allowed just one earned run (1.35 earned run average) as he and veteran Clay Carroll helped keep an injury-riddled pitching staff competitive in the series.
 During the 1972 season Gullett suffered from hepatitis.
 That season turned out to be the only one in which he had a losing record.

 Gullett was the pitcher when Willie Mays hit the 660th and last home run of his Major League Baseball career on August 17, 1973.
 Gullett also surrendered Hank Aaron's 660th home run on August 6, 1972.
+He went 6–1 with a 1.83 ERA and 42 strikeouts in 54 innings pitched in July 1974, winning the National League Player of the Month Award.
+In a 1975 National League Championship Series game against the Pittsburgh Pirates, Gullett pitched a complete game and hit a single and home run, collecting three runs batted in.

+Hall of Fame Manager Sparky Anderson predicted that Gullett would one day enter the Hall of Fame.
+As noted in the Gullett's biography in the Society for American Baseball Research (SABR): "The three best southpaws of the previous generation—Warren Spahn, Whitey Ford, and Sandy Koufax—were in the Hall of Fame.
+When Gullett celebrated his 25th birthday in 1976 he had already won 91 games—many more than Spahn (8), Ford (43), and Koufax (53) had won by that age."